Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Causal Probing Intra-Memory Knowledge Conflict

 \subsection{Cross Model Activation Patching}

-Standard activation patching relies on sourcing activations from prompts processed by the same model, which implicitly assumes the availability of a suitably similar yet non-confounded source prompt.
-This assumption breaks down in the presence of intra-memory knowledge conflict.
-For instance, a source biography $b_{source}$ that is absent from the training data may fail to elicit faithful parametric recall, yielding activations that are unrepresentative of the model’s stored knowledge.
-Conversely, a source biography that is overly similar to the target biography $b_{target}$ risks being conflated with it, causing the model to encode overlapping or competing internal representations.
-In both cases, prompt selection becomes ill-posed: the model either fails to retrieve the intended fact or cannot cleanly separate the source and target memories, leading to unstable or contradictory activations.
+Standard Activation Patching sources activations from prompts processed by the same model, implicitly assuming the availability of a similar yet non-confounded source prompt.
+This assumption fails under intra-memory knowledge conflict: a source prompt $pr_j$ whose biography $b_j$ is absent from training may fail to elicit faithful recall, while one too similar to the target biography $b_i$ risks being conflated with it, causing the model to encode overlapping or competing internal representations.
+In either case, the model either fails to retrieve the intended fact or cannot cleanly separate source and target memories, yielding unstable activations.

-To mitigate this issue, in the previous section we employ clean prompts $pr_j$ that express the same attribute value but correspond to a different individual $p_j$, and use these prompts to patch the noisy prompt $pr_i$ associated with individual $p_i$, whose biography contains conflicting information for attribute $a$.
-While this strategy partially alleviates prompt--target entanglement, it introduces additional noise into the patched activations due to inter-person differences, thereby weakening the strength and reliability of causal attribution in the presence of factual conflict.
+In the previous section we mitigated this by selecting source prompts $pr_j$ that share the target attribute value but correspond to a different individual $p_j$.
+While this reduces prompt-target entanglement, it introduces noise from inter-person variation, weakening causal attribution under factual conflict.